 Relapse and SIBO flares

-- A return of symptoms and relapse of SIBO is common and frustrating.
-The good news is, there are several things to do that may help prevent or delay the return of symptoms:
+While a return of symptoms and relapse can be frustrating, several strategies may help prevent or delay the return of SIBO symptoms:

 What To Do

-- If you think you may have symptoms consistent with SIBO, I encourage you to discuss the possibility with your physician.
+- Talk to your physician: If you suspect you have symptoms of SIBO, discuss the possibility with your doctor.

-- Don’t give up, many practitioners are not familiar with SIBO.
-Bring them printed research papers to help educate them.
-There are a few listed below.
+- Advocate for yourself: Don’t give up—many practitioners may not be familiar with SIBO.
+Bring printed research papers to help educate them.

 - Overview of SIBO